transcom/milmove_load_testing/README.md

 from utils.hosts import MilMoveHostMixin, MilMoveDomain

-# Use MilMoveHostMixin to easily switch between local and experimental environments
+# Use MilMoveHostMixin to easily switch between local and dp3 environments
 # HttpUser is the Locust user class we want to use to hit endpoint paths
 class MyUser(MilMoveHostMixin, HttpUser):
   """ Here's a short description of what my user does. """